7000 Oxalis adenodes ----- 3 for $ 6.00

 Very large brilliant white flowers.
 Leaflets are pointed.

-NEW -- A delightful species with pale pink flowers and unusual leaves, each leaflet looking
+A delightful species with pale pink flowers and unusual leaves, each leaflet looking like an

 As the hairy leaves emerge, they look like little cabbages.
 Flowers are white